raspberrypilearning/3D-scene/en/step_5.md

 **Numbers in a row**: [See inside](https://scratch.mit.edu/projects/445071529/editor){:target="_blank"}

-Click or tap the backdrop to change the scenery for some added perspective!

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/445071529/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

-Use the `set size to ()%`{:class="block3looks"} block in your code to make your sprite decrease in size (less than 100%) when it sits towards the `back layer`{:class="block3looks"} or increase insize (more than 100%) when it sits towards the `front layer`{:class="block3looks"}.
+Use the `set size to ()%`{:class="block3looks"} block in your code to make your sprite decrease in size (less than 100%) when it sits towards the back or increase in size (more than 100%) when it sits towards the front.
 Some sprites can stay the same size.
-Make sure that you select the correct **Code tab** for each sprite:
+Make sure that you select the correct **Code tab** for each sprite before add new code:

 ``` blocks3
 when green flag clicked